Positive Voltage VS Negative Voltage | Examples, Use, Source

 What is Positive Voltage?

-When a voltage is more positive respected to the ground point then it is called Positive voltage.
+When a voltage is more positive compared to the ground point then it is called Positive voltage.
 In other words, we can say the voltage that causes to flow of the current towards the ground is called positive voltage.

 Actually, a voltage is divided into positive and negative according to its polarity with a load circuit.
 For example, if the positive terminal of the battery is connected to the positive terminal of the load circuit and the negative terminal of the battery is connected to the negative terminal of the load circuit then it can be called that a positive voltage is applied to the circuit.
 And we know that the negative terminal of any circuit is generally connected to the ground or referred to as a ground point.
 So in this case, the current will flow toward the ground due to the applied positive voltage.